You're Doing the Right Things for Your Pastors.

 That reframe changes everything.
 The budget conversation changes.
 The program design changes.
 The outcomes change.

-Prevent one pastoral transition and the audit pays for itself thirty times over.
+Prevent one pastoral transition and the assessment pays for itself many times over.

 Frequently Asked Questions